runtimeverification/haskell-backend/docs/2019-08-27-Unification-modulo-overloaded-constructors.md

 Note that, given the pair of overloaded symbols, these axioms can be automatically inferred.
-To assist tooling, the compilation process annotates these geenrated axioms with an `overload` attribute having the two symbols involved as arguments.
+To assist tooling, the compilation process annotates these generated axioms with an `overload` attribute having the two symbols involved as arguments.

 Problems